Noir-Network/Noir_whitepaper/whitepaper-main/whitepaper-main/src/our_approach.md

 ## Architecture

 ![Noir network (1)](https://user-images.githubusercontent.com/119654246/205434748-98454a23-52cd-4dfd-8432-f8741e8603bb.png)
-Multiple actors are involved in the Nois system:
+Multiple actors are involved in the Noir system:

 - Noir validators: these are the nodes that create and validate blocks on our chain.
 They are responsible for executing the transactions and run a consensus